 - Heavy Duty Staple Guns

-Like pneumatic staple guns, heavy duty models are built for regular and demanding tasks.
-Not only are they more powerful and versatile, but they are durable enough to survive drops of tens of feet without sustaining any serious damage.
-But as you would expect, heavy duty models are more expensive.
+Like pneumatic staple guns, heavy-duty models are built for regular and demanding tasks.
+Like top air impact wrenches not only are they more powerful and versatile, but they are durable enough to survive drops of tens of feet without sustaining any serious damage.
+But as you would expect, heavy-duty models are more expensive.

 How to Choose the Right Manual Staple Gun

 Like we said, manual staple guns are great for small projects, which is what makes them the number one household choice.
-But when it comes to massive construction projects and large scale renovations, you’re better off with a pneumatic or electric model.
+But when it comes to massive construction projects and large-scale renovations that require central vacuum system installation, for example, you’re better off with a pneumatic or electric model.
 Seeing as you’ve already made up your mind, here’s how to choose the best manual staple gun for the job.

 - Consider the Durability